robjohncolson/Mar1-25/README.md

 A mobile-friendly web application that serves as a front end for AP Statistics resources.
 The app dynamically loads content from a local directory structure, making it easy to update and maintain.

-## Latest Release - v1.0.0 (March 2, 2025)
+## Latest Release - v2.0.0 (March 10, 2025)

-This initial release includes:
+This release adds external multimedia resources:
-- Complete navigation system for AP Statistics content
+- Google Drive video links for educational content
-- MCQ navigation for all 40 questions from the 2017 AP Exam
-- QR codes for easy sharing of all pages
-- Mobile-friendly responsive design
+- YouTube video integration for supplementary learning
+- Blooket flashcard game links for interactive practice
-- Improved error handling for missing content
+- Enhanced content organization and display

 See the [CHANGELOG.md](CHANGELOG.md) for detailed release notes.